Roles of stakeholders

 In addition, the Finnish Bar Association supervises attorneys-at-law.

 The duty of care means the general obligation of certain authorities to take into account in their operations the prevention and exposure of money laundering and terrorist financing and report suspicious business activities to the Financial Intelligence Unit.
 The duty of care applies to the Finnish Tax Administration, Customs, Border Guard, enforcement authority and the Ombudsman for Bankruptcy Cases and the Prison and Probation Service.

-The Finnish Tax Administration takes money laundering into account in its various functions, such as in its preventative efforts against the shadow economy and in its various control measures.
+The Tax Administration takes money laundering into account in its various functions, such as in its preventative efforts against the shadow economy, in registration, and in its control measures and payment transactions.
 In addition, the Tax Administration supports authorities that combat money laundering by publishing Obligation Compliance Reports drawn up by the Working group on the Shadow Economy.
 The indicators of money laundering are mostly the same as the corresponding risk factors in the shadow economy, tax fraud and economic crime.

 Preventing and combating the most serious threats to national security